hajarzaid/hajarzaid.github.io/blogs/blog1.md

 Can we trace a latent trajectory back to the neurons driving it, and see how those roles change as time unfolds?

-## Toward Understanding Attractors in Neural Systems {#toward-understanding-attractors-in-neural-systems .unnumbered}
+## Toward Understanding Attractors in Neural Systems

 One possible application of this approach is in studying attractor dynamics, the idea that neural populations may converge toward stable